appscode/blog/content/post/kubedb-v2023.04.10/index.md

         storage: 1Gi
   terminationPolicy: WipeOut
 ```
+**Bug Fix**: When the database is created with the same name in multiple namespaces, multiple redis instances was trying to own a single `clusterrole`, this bug is fixed in this release.
+Now to grant redis instances access to sentinel instances, only one `clusterrole` is created without owner reference.

 ## MySQL

 **Bug Fix**: Earlier MySQL instance was used to create a cluster role for reading the `mysqlversion` from the `mysql-coordinator`.
 When the database is created with the same name in multiple namespaces, multiple MySQL instances try to own a single cluster role, this bug is fixed in this release.
 Now to grant MySQL coordinator access to `mysqlversions`, only one cluster role `mysql-version-reader` is created without owner reference.

 ## What Next?